luigipacheco/design-code-play/README.md

 ## License

-This project is licensed under the CC-BY-NC-SA International 4.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CC-BY-NC-SA International 4.0 License - MakerCademy by Neobrutal Studio see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments